 - ii.
-To perform tasks which are a PPE Level 2, he/she would put on
+To perform tasks that are a PPE Level 2, he/she would put on

-- properly fitted arc-rated coveralls ( $\geq$ 8 cal/cm),
+- properly fitted arc-rated coveralls (≥ 8 cal/cm2),

 - hearing protection (ear canal inserts),

 - arc-rated balaclava,

 - hard hat with arc-rated face shield, and

 - insulating gloves with leather protectors.

 - iii.
-To perform tasks which are a PPE Level 4, he/she would put on
+To perform tasks that are a PPE Level 4, he/she would put on

 - hearing protection (ear canal inserts),

 - hard hat,

-- flash suit jacket, pants, and hood ( $\geq$ 40 cal/cm), and
+- flash suit jacket, pants, and hood (> 40 cal/cm2), and

 - arc-rated gloves.

 - c.
-Option 3 The electrician is normally dressed in safety glasses, arc-rated shirt and pants (≥ 8 cal/cm), and leather shoes.
+Option 3 The electrician is normally dressed in safety glasses, an arc-rated shirt and pants (≥ 8 cal/cm2), and leather shoes.
 (All underwear is to be cotton with no synthetic materials.) - i.
 To perform tasks which are a PPE level of 0, he/she would put on - hearing protection (ear canal inserts), and - heavy-duty leather gloves as needed.